 Then what does an employer do when they need large-company HR on an SMB budget?
 For many SMBs, the best investment is to select a PEO.

 Larger companies tend to have more resources than their SMB counterparts to spend on the types of world-class benefits that help companies attract top talent.
 These resources also include cutting-edge technology platform, retirement plans and even HR guidance in such important recruitment and retention perks as onboarding, leadership training, professional development and building a great workplace culture.

-A PEO can give SMBs access to the same benefits that their larger competitors enjoy, but at a price point that makes sense for them.
+PEO services can provide SMBs access to the same benefits that their larger competitors enjoy, but at a price point that makes sense for them.
 And this offering can usually be bundled as part of a comprehensive solution with other critical HR products and services.

 While we love HR, we know that not everyone shares our feelings.
 And that’s a good thing.
 The world needs a variety of innovators, risk-takers and people who think outside the box to build, create, produce and manufacture the products and services that are changing the world.
 If you would rather spend your time finding a cure for cancer, designing bullet-proof shields that help keep our streets safe, re-inventing healthy snacks or even changing the way we buy razors, then we believe that’s where your focus should be—not on HR.

 Being an entrepreneur, running a growing business and competing in a specific space are all very challenging endeavors.
 Success is fueled by experience and having an HR partner with experience helping businesses like yours grow can be a true asset.
 TriNet is a PEO that has HR experts who are familiar with your specific industry, enabling them to act as a true strategic partner to anticipate and resolve your HR issues.